Quokkas are one of the cutest animals on the planet, but do they make good pets and more importantly can you own them as a pet legally?

 These photos have driven up the interest in the adorable quokkas to a global scale that have driven some to believe that they could own their own smiling marsupial.

-So what are the reasons that owning a quokka is not commonplace?
+So what are the reasons that owning a quokka as a pet is not commonplace?

 Why You Cannot Own A Quokka